 - The more people learn about themselves the better they will feel and the faster you will achieve their business aspirations and the aspirations of the community.

-Ongoing support will be important to avoid any slippage back to the old ways caused the problems.
+Ongoing support will be important to avoid any slippage back to the old ways that caused the problems.
 Repairing any psychological damage people may have suffered should be an integral part of any recovery program.

 Medication is something we all must take.
 Ensure the people have access to a support group.
 They tell me I have less risk of getting another bout of cancer than someone who hasn’t had any, simply because I have regular check-ups.

 “There is no power for change greater than a community discovering what it cares about”.
 Margaret Wheatley